Renault plans SUVs to buck slowing China growth

-PARIS Renault (RENA.PA) plans to harness its Formula One renown and alliance with Nissan to build a 3 percent market share as a latecomer to China, after signing a joint venture deal with Dongfeng Motor Group (0489.HK) on Monday.
+PARIS Dec 16 Renault plans to harness its Formula One renown and alliance with Nissan to build a 3 percent market share as a latecomer to China, after signing a joint venture deal with Dongfeng Motor Group on Monday.

 "This is what we need to increase brand awareness in China, which isn't yet very widespread," Renault Asia-Pacific chief Gilles Normand told reporters.